saicharan0112/skywater-openlane-physical-design/README.md

 #### Modified Grid structure
 ![Modified grid structure](https://github.com/lankasaicharan/skywater-openlane-physical-design/blob/main/Day-4/grids%20changed%20and%20pins%20on%20the%20interconnections.png)

-By observing, it is clear that the two rules mentioned at the beginning of the section are met.
+By observing the above layout, it is clear that the two rules mentioned at the beginning of the section are met.
 Ports A and Y are on the interconnects of the grid and the size of the cell layout is 3 times of single grid.

 ### Converting Std cell layout to LEF file.